explodinglabs/jsonrpcclient/README.rst

 The above example uses Basic Auth.
-For more authentication options, see the `requests <http://docs.python-requests.org/en/latest/user/authentication/>`_ package which handles the authentication.
+For more authentication options, see the `requests <http://docs.python-requests.org/en/latest/user/authentication/>`_ module which handles the authentication.

 Similarly, a ``headers`` argument allows you to send custom HTTP headers.